 NOTE: the words you're seeing here (under the red X) are HTML code, not error messages.
 Select the console tab before taking a screenshot.

 If so, please take a screenshot of them.
-Ther number of erros is indicated at the top of the window.
+The number of errors is indicated at the top of the window.
 You may need to scroll up or down the console list to view all the error messages.
 If that's the case, you may need more than one screenshot.

 PLEASE NOTE: The yellow "warnings" are not relevant to any errors you're experiencing, so don't fret if you're unable to capture those in your screenshot.
 (We won't need them!)